pkp/pkp-docs/dev/documentation/en/getting-started.md

 # Getting Started

-This section will describe how to install the application, contribute changes, and update your instance with the latest changes.
+This section will describe how to install the application, contribute changes, and stay up-to-date with the latest changes.

 > This guide assumes that you know how to run a local server, work with git version control and run tools from the command line.
 {:.warning}